Angelman syndrome is a genetic disorder that affects the nervous system and causes severe physical and intellectual disability.

-Some of the symptoms of Angleman syndrome can be difficult to manage, and you're likely to need help from a wide range of different healthcare professionals.
+Some of the symptoms of Angelman syndrome can be difficult to manage, and you're likely to need help from a wide range of different healthcare professionals.

 Your child may benefit from some of the following treatments and aids:

-- physiotherapy may help to improve posture, balance and walking ability; it's also important to prevent permanent stiffening (contractures) of the joints as they get older
+- physiotherapy may help to improve posture, balance and walking ability; it's also important to prevent permanent stiffening (contractures) of the joints as people with Angelman syndrome get older

 - a back brace or spinal surgery may be recommended to prevent the spine from becoming more curved (see treating scoliosis)

-- an ankle or foot orthosis (lower leg brace) may be recommended to help them walk independently
+- an ankle or foot orthosis (lower leg brace) may be recommended to help with walking independently

 - behavioural therapy may be recommended to help overcome problem behaviours, hyperactivity and a short attention span